 In the category of hand multi-tools we tested 10 pieces:

-Multi-tools tested for this update, left to right – Gerber Groundbreaker, Gerber Cable Dawg, Leatherman Super Tool 300, ToolZall Crescent, Leatherman Surge, Leatherman Wave, Gerber Flick, Leatherman OHT, SOG PowerAssist & Leatherman Squirt ES4 for electricians
+Multi-tools tested for the 2020 update, left to right – Gerber Groundbreaker, Gerber Cable Dawg, Leatherman Super Tool 300, ToolZall Crescent, Leatherman Surge, Leatherman Wave, Gerber Flick, Leatherman OHT, SOG PowerAssist & Leatherman Squirt ES4 for electricians

 Our featured testers for this update – Randy Shadel, Jeff Poholsky, Jack Osborne, Alex Green, Jack Burke and Alexander Marston – all seasoned electricians